HOME :: WHAT'S NEW :: PROJECTS :: SAILING :: MAINTENANCE :: RESOURCES

 With the Awlgrip on the deck done, I lowered my rickety staging several feet to give me a better position for painting the hull.
 Then I applied the first coat of Flag Blue Awlgrip, # 5002.
 I mixed it the same way I did with the deck paint, but my application was different.
 On the large hull surfaces, I used a Corona Glasskoter 3/16" nap mohair roller on a 7" frame to spread the paint evenly, then tipped it off with a 3" West Marine Flagship badger brush.
 On this coat, I tipped the paint in a vertical direction--that is, brushing from the toerail to the boottop.
 This is generally the recommended method, but I thought I might try horizontal brushing on the next coat--not for any particular reason, but the very top, beneath the toerail (with my non-standard mahogany rail, that is) needs to he horizontally brushed to properly smooth the paint and avoid runs.
 It might make a better, smoother job if the whole area was brushed in the same direction...time will tell, maybe.

 Anyway, the first coat went on pretty well--it's only the first coat, after all, so it doesn't have to be perfect.
-The dark blue does not cover the off white primer particularly well, so plenty of white still shows through.
-However, the blue has transformed the boat, and it is going to look great when three coats have been applied!
+The dark blue did not cover the off white primer particularly well, so plenty of white still showed through.
+However, the blue transformed the boat, and it is going to look great when three coats have been applied!
 Even though it is the first coat, there is still good gloss (see the yellow top step of the ladder reflected?) and looks better than the boat ever has since we have owned her.

 The next day, I was able to sand the first coat.
 I used 320 grit sandpaper to lightly scuff the entire area, taking extra time to sand away any bugs or runs that were in the first coat.
 I sanded entirely by hand, since an attempt to use my palm sander removed entirely too much paint.
 The surface sanded easily by hand and took about 2 hours to sand the entire hull in this manner.